kianbehzad/Zprava/INSTALL.md

 Pre-requirements:

-Zprava still doesnt have a official domain and host so to run the with the server capabilities do as follow from Zprava directory:
+Zprava still doesnt have a official domain and host so to run the code with the server capabilities do as follow:
 If you dont have node.js installed on your system please install it from the following link:
 - [Install Node.js](https://nodejs.org/en/download/)